-We intend to apply to have our Class A common stock approved for listing on the New York Stock Exchange under the symbol "PATH."
+Our Class A common stock has been approved for listing on the New York Stock Exchange under the symbol "PATH."

-We, all of our directors and officers, the selling stockholders and the holders of substantially all of our outstanding stock and stock awards have agreed that, without the prior written consent of on behalf of the underwriters, we and they will not, and will not publicly disclose an intention to, during the restricted period:
+We, all of our directors and executive officers, the selling stockholders, and holders of substantially all of our outstanding common stock and stock awards are subject to lock-up agreements or agreements with market stand-off provisions pursuant to which they have agreed that, without the prior written consent of Morgan Stanley & Co.
+LLC and J.P.
+Morgan Securities LLC on behalf of the underwriters, we and they will not, and will not publicly disclose an intention to, during the period ending immediately prior to the opening of trading on the NYSE on the second full trading day following the release of our regular earnings announcement for our second fiscal quarter following the completion of this offering (such period, the "restricted period"):

-- offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for shares of common stock; - file any registration statement with the SEC relating to the offering of any shares of common stock or any securities convertible into or exercisable or exchangeable for common stock; or - enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the common stock.
+offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for shares of common stock;

+file any registration statement with the SEC relating to the offering of any shares of common stock or any securities convertible into or exercisable or exchangeable for common stock; or whether any such transaction described above is to be settled by delivery of common stock or such other securities, in cash or otherwise